Andrew Bibby

 All Our Own Work

-Driven by a desire to create their own employment under their own control, the fustian weavers, cutters and machinists in this small Pennine town developed a successful business which employed over 300 women and men at its peak and ran for almost fifty years, every year a profitable one.
+Driven by a desire to create their own employment under their own control, the textile weavers, cutters and machinists in the small Pennine town of Hebden Bridge developed a successful co-operative business which employed over 300 women and men at its peak and ran for almost fifty years - each and every year making a profit.

 Hebden Bridge’s fustian co-operative contributed leaders to the national co-operative movement and to the emerging movement for workers’ education.
 Its central figure Joseph Greenwood was involved in the creation of the International Co-operative Alliance.
 Women associated with the co-operative set up in Hebden Bridge the first branch of the Women’s Co-operative Guild in the country.